 The historic Cotswold buildings of Baker’s Mill and Twissel’s Mill lie in the Golden Valley below Frampton Mansell.
 The Grade II Listed Property is mentioned in the Doomsday Book and recognised to be of outstanding interest.

-Originally harnessing waterpower to grind corn, the mills were used to spin Cotswold wool or silk when weaving became a major occupation in the villages of Oakridge and Chalford nearby.
-You can still find teasels grown for teasing the wool in this area of outstanding national beauty.
+Originally harnessing waterpower to grind corn, the mills were used to spin Cotswold wool or silk when weaving cloth for military uniforms became a major occupation in the terraced villages of Oakridge and Chalford nearby.
+You can still find teasels grown for teasing the wool in what is now a garden.

-The golden Cotswold stone was quarried in the area with oak beams and cut stone brought from an old abbey in Stroud to add a two story wing to the main house in 1964.
+While golden Cotswold stone was hewn from two quarries on the property, oak beams and cut stone was brought from an disused abbey in Stroud to add a two storey wing to the main house in 1963.

-Martin Neville spent the next fifty years preserving the unique national heritage site characterized by a series of Georgian tunnels, sluice gates and cascades that have visitors from Holland, Germany, Belgium, USA and South Africa to the valley.
+Martin Neville spent the next fifty years preserving the unique national heritage of the site characterized by a series of Georgian tunnels, sluice gates and cascades that have attracted visitors from Holland, Germany, Belgium, USA and South Africa.

 The valley includes sites of historic and scientific interest and there is easy access to a number of footpaths ideal for dog walking.

-A steep path leads up to Jackdaw Bridge that take you across the Great Western Railway built by Isambard Kingdom Brunel around 1850, or walk along the Thames and Severn Canal towpath either to the Daneway Tunnel below Sapperton or westwards past the village of Chalford and on to Stroud.
+A steep path leads up to Jackdaw Bridge that take you across the Great Western Railway built by Isambard Kingdom Brunel around 1850.
+You can also walk along the decommissioned Thames and Severn Canal towpath either to the Daneway Tunnel below Sapperton or westwards past the village of Chalford and on to Stroud.

-The main stone-roofed Cotswold stone building, with its wooden spiral staircases and mullioned windows, dates from 1501.
+The main stone-roofed Cotswold stone building, with its elm spiral staircases and mullioned windows, dates from 1501.

 Nature programmes filmed on the property include ‘Animal Magic’, ‘Really Wild Show’, ‘Pet Nation’, ‘Velvet Claw’ and ‘A Day in the Life of the Otter’.